kissmetrics/km-support/_posts/2013-02-19-troubleshooting-identities.md

 _kmq.push(['identify', steve@apple.com ]);
 {% endhighlight %}

-* *Do people trigger events after you call `identify`?*
+* *Do people record events or properties after you call `identify`?*

 When you call `identify` with our JS library when a person is anonymous, we automatically alias their anonymous ID with the given ID.
 This is related to the next section.

 ### 2. You used our `alias` API call but the aliased ID does not appear when you search for it, or in the history of the person's Customer IDs.

-* *We can only show a person's aliases as long as we see an event attributed to that alias.*
+* *We can only show a person's aliases as long as we see an event or property attributed to that alias.*

 Consider this example: